w3c/wot-usecases/USE-CASES/README.md

 ### Gaps between the user's need and what's possible today

-Describe any gaps that are not addressed in the current WoT standards and building blocks
+Describe any gaps that are not addressed by the current WoT standards and building blocks

 ## Terminology